School Readiness Plan

 Head Start to Public School

 The program believes that it is very important to work with the different school districts so that the families and staff know what the expectations are when the child enters school.
 This will help each child have a smooth and successful transition into kindergarten.
-Head Start sends out a survey, using the Early Learning Framework, to administrators, kindergarten teachers and special education teachers, and policy council members asking for their input in preparing each child for kindergarten.
+Head Start sends out a survey, using the Early Learning Outcomes Framework, to administrators, kindergarten teachers and special education teachers, and policy council members asking for their input in preparing each child for kindergarten.
 The questions asked are to be rated as not important, important and critical according to each educator’s knowledge and opinion.
 After this information is collected, the data is given to the education staff to implement in the individualization planning for each child.

 The management team is responsible for planning for the next year.
 The child assessments results are taken to management meetings, yearly program planning, policy council and governing board.
 The information is reviewed and individual plans are made for the following year for improvement.
 This is also used for self-assessment.
 The program continues to try and improve so that each child will be successful in school.